carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 - What are some of the machine learning techniques that exist?
 objectives:
 - "Gain an overview of what machine learning is and the techniques available."
-- "Understand some common examples of machine learning being used in our daily lives"
 - "Understand how machine learning and artificial intelligence differ."
 keypoints:
 - "Machine learning is a set of tools and techniques to XXXXXXXX."